-Pittsylvania County received approximately $11.7 million in funding from the American Rescue Plan Act, the federal stimulus bill passed in DATE in response to the COVID-19 pandemic.
+Pittsylvania County received approximately $11.7 million in funding from the American Rescue Plan Act, the federal stimulus bill passed in in response to the COVID-19 pandemic.
 Those funds are being put to use on major projects that will positively impact tens of thousands of county residents, as well as county employees and fire and ems volunteers.

 While the more than $10 million that Pittsylvania County received from the federal CARES Act in March of 2020 had many approved uses, ARPA funding is much more difficult to spend.
 There are only a few major categories of approved funding: